joyceycodes/JamPackd/journals/joyce_yu.md

 - Worked with the group on the Docker Compose file to get all the containers running for the playlists, songs, and accounts microservices.
 - Started working on queries for playlists.
 Created playlists/db.py and playlists/models.py.

 We decided on having 3 total microservices.
-Since songs will all be incoming from a third party API (Spotify), I'm wondering if it's essential for it do have it's own database or if it can be shared with the playlists microservice.
+Since songs will all be incoming from a third party API (Spotify), I'm wondering if it's essential for it to have it's own database or if it can be shared with the playlists microservice.

 ### November 10, 2022
 Today I worked on: